-Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source and Whitesel 2020) 7.
+Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source 7.
 Abundance of larval lamprey in the mainstem Columbia River No associated hydro project Columbia In 2019, the second year of seasonal sampling at three tributary mouths each above and below Bonneville Dam using a deepwater electrofisher was conducted.
 A generalized random tessellation-stratified approach was used to delineate sample quadrats (30 m X 30 m) in a random, spatially-balanced order in a radius from each tributary mouth.
 The Klickitat, Wind, and White Salmon river mouths as well as the Washougal, Sandy, and Kalama river mouths were sampled in Winter, Spring, and Summer.
 Preliminary results indicate a significant seasonal difference in larval lamprey densities in some river mouths.
-This work did not occur in the 2020 reporting year due to circumstances related to Covid-19.
-Personal Communication with Joe Skalicky, USFWS (11/3/20) 8.
+Work did not occur in the 2021 reporting year due to circumstances related to Covid-19 but is planned for 2022. • , , Personal Communication with Joe Skalicky, USFWS (10/20/21) 8.
 Pacific lamprey passage assessments at manmade barriers No associated hydro project N/A In July 2020, fishway and barrier assessments were conducted at 11 Washington Department of Fish and Wildlife (WDFW) hatcheries in the Lower Columbia Regional Management Unit (RMU) for adult Pacific lamprey.
 Most of the facilities evaluated were found to have significant passage issues for lamprey.
-Personal Communication with Joe Skalicky (11/3/20) 9.
+Work did not occur in the 2021 reporting year due to circumstances related to Covid-19 but is planned for 2022.
+USFWS Personal Communication with Joe Skalicky (10/20/21) 9.
 Thermal tolerance of larval Pacific lamprey No associated hydro project Umatilla This project's objective is to determine the thermal tolerance of larval lamprey.
-Initially work was conducted in laboratory experiments and results suggested that larval Pacific Lamprey can tolerate temperatures up to 28-30 C. A field portion of this effort began in 2018 and continued in 2020.
+Initially work was conducted in laboratory experiments and results suggested that larval Pacific Lamprey can tolerate temperatures up to 28-30 C. A field portion of this effort began in 2018 and continued in 2021.
 Work is designed to compare the occupancy of larval Pacific Lamprey in areas with different temperature profiles (those that exceed 28 C and those that don't) using the Umatilla River as a natural laboratory.
-Personal Communication with Tim Whitesel (11/3/20) 10.
-Physiological response of larval Pacific lamprey to No associated hydro project N/A Freshwater habitats in the Pacific Northwest of the United States are becoming warmer due to climate change.
-The Pacific lamprey (Entosphenus tridentatus) Personal Communication
+USFWS Personal Communication with Tim Whitesel (11/17/21) 10.
+Physiological response of larval Pacific lamprey to No associated hydro project N/A Freshwater habitats in the Pacific Northwest of the United States are becoming warmer due to climate OSU Personal Communication